cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-All of the methods from the interface should be implemented as a proxy for original methods on the `element` object in the following manner:
+All of the methods and properties from the interface should be implemented as a proxy for original methods on the `element` object in the following manner:

 ```csharp
 public void SendKeys(string text)